ctrlmaniac/sidebar/README.md

 * **top**: is the `position-top` of the entire plugin.
 You can choose whatever number you want (better if you choose it according to the navbar's height) or let it to be 0;
 * **animation**
  * **duration**: the duration of the animation in milliseconds;
  * **easing**: the type of animation.
 For more animations include the `jQuery-UI` library and check out [this page](https://jqueryui.com/easing/).
 I strongly suggest not to play with easing because they haven't been tested all yet.
-I suggest to use simple easing like `easeOutQuit`;
+I suggest to use simple easing like `easeOutQuint`;
 * **sidebar**
  * **align**: default is `undefined` which means that is aligned to the *right*, if you want to align it to the left, wright `left`;
  * **width**: the max width of the sidebar, this option is default to 350, please change it as you please;